nbaak/fan-control/Readme.md

 To run the Service, start App.py using `python3 App.py`.
 I recommend running this servie with Docker or nohup.

 ### Docker Usage
-To run the Fan Controll with Docker you can use the pre cooked script `build-contrainer.sh`.
+To run the Fan Control with Docker you can use the pre cooked script `build-contrainer.sh`.
 It will run the Dockerfile and create an Image for you.
 Then just use the pre cooked scrpit `run-contrainer.sh` and start it.
 Maybe you should lookup both scripts if you want to use different ports!